mccright/rrl/README.md

 eBook: https://www.overdrive.com/media/9919960/the-other-valley
 By [Scott Alexander Howard](https://scottalexanderhoward.com/about)  ( – )

 Reading Notes: This book explores fate, free will, obligations to oneself and to the broader community, *time travel*, and more...
+Okile's home town has two "twins" -- one direction, East, the *twin* was **the same** town 20 years earlier and in the other direction, West, the *twin* was **the same** town 20 years later.
+A lot could go wrong with a society in this configuration, so there were organizations and rules to mitigate key risks.
+Odile sees to *visitors* from the *future* and the story begins.
 Some characters:
     Odile Ozanne a bright and introverted sixteen-year-old
     Odile’s school teacher Pichegru
     Odile's friend Edme, a student musician
     Conseils safeguard reality by deciding who can travel to the *past village* or the *future village*
+	The gendarmerie safeguards the physical boundary as well as policing travel between the towns.
     Odile's apprenticeship Conseil teacher conseiller Ivret

 Press and Awards for "The Other Valley." https://scottalexanderhoward.com/the-other-valley-1